 What is it exactly?
 And are there other ways to get high-quality protein?
 Let’s find out.

 Does Milk Have Protein?

-The milk protein consists of two different types of protein: insoluble casein and soluble whey.
+Yes!
+Milk protein consists of two different types of protein: casein and whey.

 These milk proteins are also used to produce products such as milk protein concentrates (MPC), whey protein isolate, protein powder, supplements, and added to other products, like cottage cheese.

 The total protein content in cow’s milk is approximately 3.5% by weight (36g/L).

 Generally, milk protein consists of 82% casein and 18% whey.

 Milk is known as a significant source of high-quality protein (or complete protein) — because it contains all nine essential amino acids.

 These amino acids, especially leucine, help to minimize the weakening of muscles and can stimulate muscle synthesis in your body.